spiffomatic64/SpiffBot/README.md

 <li>get viewers as well as moderators</li>
 <li>allow streamer to use any command without causing a switch</li>
 <li>!game command lets viewers know what game is being played</li>
+<li>admin commands allowing manual switch's, and switch next (to not steal the current persons turn)</li>
+<li>!whosgotit command to let viewers know who currently has control</li>
+<li>!timeleft command to let viewers know how much time is left</li>
 </ol>